sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/mammaTAchAryaH/kAvyaprakAshaH.md

 ** **The Vṛtti here is simple.

  The reciprocal relation of cause and effect is not possible between two things; for, two things cannot exist before and after themselves.
 Therefore, the words 'through an act' are employed.
 "Through an act' means 'through the production of identical acts.'
-An object [existing³](# "अविशिष्टम्। शोभारहितमित्यर्थः। प्रभा.")without beauty, is as though it does not exist.
+An object existing³[^71]without beauty, is as though it does not exist.
 Thus, two objects are metaphorically said to produce each other, when, really speaking, they produce identical acts causing each other's excellence.

+[^71]: "अविशिष्टम्। शोभारहितमित्यर्थः। प्रभा."